firthh/ajax-promises/README.md

 If you want a HTTP library that does everything, this one isn't for you.

-This library won't deal with encoding of the request body into your required format, it won't deal decoding the response body, it won't set content-type headers, it won't set accept headers.
+This library won't deal with encoding of the request body into your required format, it won't decode your response, it won't set content-type headers, it won't set accept headers.
 That's all up to you.

 ## Using this library
 The request object passed to this library should take the form of the Ring request map.
 Requests will immediately return a promise that will eventually be resolved to contain a Ring response map.
 The implementation of promises used comes from [Promesa](https://funcool.github.io/promesa/latest/).
 Non-sucessful HTTP requests will be rejected but the value contained in the promise will still be a Ring response map.
 Success is defined by the `isSuccess()` method on the [XhrIo response](https://developers.google.com/closure/library/docs/xhrio)